JoeDunnStable/hagelin/README.md

 Mark also developed a method for translating a NetIndicator together with a date into a two letter KeyListIndicator.
 Mark's python program m209-indicator.py implements this procedure for the current date.
-A program which accepts both a NetIndicator and arbitrary date is contained in the M209Group subdirectory.
+A program which accepts both a NetIndicator and arbitrary date is contained in the KeyListDataBase subdirectory.

 DOCUMENTATION